 On February 04, 2014, the Bureau of Immigration and Deportation through then immigration commissioner Siegfred B. Mison issued Immigration Administrative Circular SBM-2014-001 prescribing periods for the lifting of entries in the immigration blacklist.
 You can download a copy here.

-This clarifies the period and policy for the lifting of a person's name in the immigration blacklist.
-The periods clearly distinguish the gravity of each violation, and for every violation, there are certain time frames that are required to lapse prior to giving due course to the Petitions or Request Letters to lift entries in the immigration blacklist.
+This clarifies the period and policy for the lifting of a person's name on the immigration blacklist.
+The periods clearly distinguish the gravity of each violation, and for every violation, there is a certain time frame that is required to lapse prior to giving due course to the Petition or Request Letter to lift entry in the immigration blacklist.
 For instance, those who display unruly behavior or discourtesy to immigration officials, a 12 months waiting period is required to lapse before a Request Letter or Petition can be filed.
-The 12 months period in this case, will have to be reckoned from the date of actual exclusion or the implementation of the deportation order.
-Simply put, you cannot file the Petition earlier than the required periods for lifting because this will be premature and it will cause the outright dismissal of your Petition.
+The 12 months period, in this case, will have to be reckoned from the date of actual exclusion or the implementation of the deportation order.
+Simply put, you cannot file the Petition earlier than the required period for lifting corresponding to your violation because this will be premature and it will cause the outright dismissal of your Petition.
 But of course, there are exceptions to this rule.
-The immigration Commissioner may allow you to file the Petition earlier than what the periods for lifting provide for humanitarian reasons.
+The immigration Commissioner may allow you to file the Petition earlier than what the period for lifting provides for humanitarian reasons.

 In fine, removing a person's name in the immigration blacklist seemed very easy and elementary, but in reality, this is easier said than done.